Watch: Customer turns car thief, drives off with showroom employee on bonnet

 Watch: Customer turns car thief, drives off with showroom employee on bonnet1 min read .
-Updated: 11 Mar 2021, 12:44 PM IST
+11 Mar 2021

 - The car thief is still absconding and the salesperson was admitted to hospital for minor injury.